 Chinese, Javanese and local Brunei records have provided insight into Brunei’s early history, including the early days of the monarchy.
-It is believed that Sultan Muhammad Shah, also known as Awang Alak Betatar, introduced Islam to Brunei leading the nation to become the Islamic country that it is today.
+It is believed that Sultan Muhammad Shah introduced Islam to Brunei, leading the nation to become the Islamic country that it is today.

-The Golden Age coincided with the rule of both Sultan Bolkiah and Sultan Hassan.
-These rulers were able to expand Brunei’s territory and extend its cultural influence.
+The Golden Age coincided with the rule of Sultan Bolkiah and Sultan Hassan.
+During this period, both rulers were able to expand Brunei’s territory and extend its cultural influence.
 Additionally, the rulers pioneered Brunei’s Royal Court to its full grandeur and brilliance, rivalling other monarchies.

 Brunei follows Malay Islamic Monarchy (MIB), dubbed the national philosophy, which stresses the significance of the Malay culture, Islamic religion and a country reigned by the monarchy.
 Taught in schools, MIB aims to guide the citizens’ way of life and preserve Brunei’s national identity.